HOPE Charitable Trust: Work and activities

-The idea which initially started through Facebook has become a commendable endeavour to serve the needful and general society.
-HOPE organizes blood donation camps, organ donation awareness camps, anti-narcotics awareness and awareness camps on cancer care for life and also do activities like building homes for poor, creating rehabilitation and shelter homes, rehabilitation of people living on streets or those who are disabled, educational aid, medical assistance (donating wheelchairs, supporting people in old age (medicines, food and provisions), arranging funds for surgeries and helping with organ donation), marriage assistance, financial assistance and cleaning drives.
+The idea, which initially started through Facebook, has become an endeavour to serve the needful and general society.

+HOPE organizes blood donation camps, organ donation awareness camps, anti-narcotics awareness camps, and awareness camps on cancer care.
+They build homes for the poor, create rehabilitation and shelter homes, and rehabilitate people living on the streets or those who are disabled.
+They provide educational aid and give medical assistance such as donating wheelchairs and supporting people in old age with medicines, food, and provisions.
+They arrange funds for surgeries, help with organ donation, give marriage assistance, give financial assistance, and organize cleaning drives.
 In March 2019, the organization adopted the Attinkara colony (Beemapally) to help with drainage leaks, dilapidated houses, unpaved roads and lack of water supply.
 The organisation encouraged women empowerment by supporting small-scale businesses in the communities.

-During the COVID 19 Pandemic, HOPE launched the 'Back to Home' program and helped stranded people to come back home - including nurses and students.
+During the COVID-19 pandemic, HOPE launched the 'Back to Home' program and helped stranded people come back home, including nurses and students.
 The volunteers arranged for smartphones, laptops and internet connection for underprivileged students for uninterrupted education and sanitary pads for menstrual hygiene.
-A dress bank was set up by the organization to support with clothes apart from food and medicine related assistance.
-Prior to this, HOPE had helped those in need during the floods as well.
+A dress bank was set up by the organization to support with clothes.
+They also gave food and medicine related assistance.
+Prior to this, HOPE had helped those in need during the floods.

-H.O.P.E is now a family of volunteers ranging from IT professionals, doctors, police officers, architects, MBA students, and various other college students.
+HOPE is now a family of volunteers including IT professionals, doctors, police officers, architects, MBA students, and various other college students.